Skip to content ↓

 Phonics

-• All of our staff are trained to deliver ‘Song of Sounds’ programme to teach phonics.
-This systematic, active approach gives the children a secure foundation on which to build future learning and allows all children to have a broad knowledge of sounds from the start of Reception.
+• All of our staff are trained to deliver the ‘Read Write Inc’ programme to teach phonics.
+This systematic approach gives the children a secure foundation on which to build future learning and allows all children to have a broad knowledge of sounds from the start of Reception.
 All children are regularly assessed to ensure rapid rates of progress.

 • Children needing further support to ‘keep up’ with phonics are targeted across the week based on their needs.